idahogurl/vs-code-prettier-eslint/README.md

 # VS Code Prettier Eslint

 Visual Studio Extension to format JavaScript code using [prettier-eslint](https://github.com/prettier/prettier-eslint) package.

-Once installed it, open a JavaScript file and press `CTRL + CMD + P` (maSOs) or  `CTRL + Shift + P` (Windows/Linux) to manually format a file or a selection of code.
-If you don’t want to format your file manually every time, you can format it on save as well.
+Once installed, open a JavaScript file.
+Press `CTRL + CMD + P` (macOS) or  `CTRL + Shift + P` (Windows/Linux) to format a file or a selection of code.
+You can enable the "Format on Save" setting to avoid entering the command all the time.

 ## Setup Format on Save
 - Open user settings
   - On Windows/Linux - File > Preferences > Settings